Ottunger/whigi/README.md

 Remember that clients are authenticated using a match on hash(hash(password) + salt).
 To generate email templates for the whigi-restore, check https://html-online.com/editor/.

+=>Careful: Whigi-giveaway, Whigi-restore and Whigi-advert cannot run on Windows!

 # Projects
 Whigi repo is actually a collection of projects working for the Whigi project initially.
 Larger 3rd parties shall start a new project on their own.
 - Whigi @whigi: Manages the backend of the storage solution